How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 5. Program Plan

 How are you going to execute the project?
-Describe the ways in which you will achieve the objectives.
+Describe how you will achieve the objectives.
 What will be your key activities?
 Provide thorough details about them.
 Who will do what?
 When and how will they do it?

 6. The Capacity